home-assistant/addons/samba/README.md

 ## How to use

-In the configuration section, define a username and password and save teh configuratione
+In the configuration section, define a username and password and save the configuration

 1. Start the add-on.